 Overseas Summer Undergraduate Research Opportunities Programme in Science (UROPS) at St John's College, University of Cambridge

-The University of Cambridge is one of the world's oldest universities and leading academic centres, with more than 18,000 students from all walks of life and all corners of the world, over 11,000 staff members, 31 Colleges.
+The University of Cambridge is one of the world's oldest universities and leading academic centres, with more than 18,000 students from all walks of life and all corners of the world, over 11,000 staff members and 31 Colleges.
 Its reputation for outstanding academic achievement is known world-wide and reflects the intellectual achievement of its students, as well as the world-class original research carried out by the staff of the University and the Colleges.

 There are 2 projects available:

 - Cereal Symbiosis Research Group,Department of Plant Sciences led by Dr Uta Paszkowski.Dr Paszkowski is the Director of Studies in Plant Sciences and Reader in Plant Molecular Genetics.
 Refer to https://www.plantsci.cam.ac.uk/research/utapaszkowski for more information.

 - Reisner Lab,Department of Chemistry, led by Professor Erwin Reisner.
 Prof Reisner is a College Lecturer in Organic Chemistry and Professor of Energy and Sustainability.
 Refer to http://www-reisner.ch.cam.ac.uk/ for more information.

 Please do not contact the research supervisor at St John's College for a placement before receiving an offer from NUS.

 The programme takes place in Cambridge, United Kingdom.